nyno-kb/python-101/_episodes/02-data-types.md

 {: .output}

 ### Mathematical operations
 You can do a large range of mathematical calculations and operations with integers and floats.
+Here are a few examples

-### Multiplication
+#### Multiplication
 You can multiply in Python using the *
 ~~~
 4 * 2